defenseunicorns/uds-cli/README.md

    tmp_dir: /tmp/tmp_dir
    insecure: false
    oci_concurrency: 3

+shared:
+   domain: uds.dev # shared across all packages in a bundle

 variables:
   my-zarf-package:  # name of Zarf package
     ui_color: green # key is not case sensitive and refers to name of Zarf variable